Sandakphu Phalut Trek

 The Sunrise Hotel offer Buffet style Indian Food.

-PHALUT: Phalut located twenty-one kilometers from Sandakphu has just one Trekkers Hut that offer very basic facilities.
+PHALUT: Phalut located 21 kilometer from Sandakphu has just one Trekkers Hut that offer very basic facilities.
 This trekkers hut has dormitory style rooms with five to ten beds per room.
+Lately, the trekkers hut in Phalut offer three rooms which can fit 4 persons per room with attached bathroom.

 Lately, on the Nepal side near the trekkers hut in Phalut a few private homestays have sprung up with a little better facilities.